GenesisFR/HowToBecomeGoodAtShooters/README.md

 - can destroy dogs in one shot with the Headhunter buff by shooting their legs
 - avoid using a scope, it allows you to see your surroundings when aiming and you often don't need the extra damage or magnification from using one (unless you're fighting targets beyond 50m)
 - avoid shooting the back of a running mob as its head will be leaning forward so you're likely to miss it or hit the body
+- avoid switching to a low base damage weapon or your Headhunter stacks will be weak when switching back to a high base damage weapon
 - Tip of the Spear is the best gear set for it

 ### Playing tank